programmfabrik/fylr-gitbook/for-administrators/readme/user-management.md

 ## LDAP

-To enable logging in woth LDAP accounts, scroll the User Management page to LDAP, above SAML:
+To enable logging in with LDAP accounts, scroll the User Management page to LDAP, above SAML:
 <figure><img src="_assets/fylr-ldap-find-menu.png" alt=""><figcaption>where to find LDAP in the menues</figcaption></figure>

 Here an example configuration with public test provider ldap.forumsys.com: